JohnnyBaptista/JohnnyBaptista/README.md

 Working as Web Developer at [GoBots](https://gocommerce.gobots.com.br/).
 I love to learn about how JavaScript work behind the courtains and also Im in love with ElectronJS.
 Currently working on some personal projects like my little [screen drawable desktop app](https://github.com/JohnnyBaptista/screen-drawer).

-It was a pleasure to meet you!
-I hope my humble GitHub can help you.